Skip to content

 Getting Started

-The simplest way to use mkbrut is to use an existing Docker image.
+The simplest way to run brut new is to use an existing Docker image.
 You don't have to install or configure Ruby:

 docker run \